WillCoutinho/santander-bootcamp/README.md

 ```
 2. Start the project with this command: ``gradlew bootRun --args='--spring.profiles.active=dev'``
 3. Once the project is running, you can access the Swagger documentation at the following URL: ``http://localhost/swagger-ui/index.html``
+4. To run the tests available in this project, use the following command: ``gradlew test``
 > **_Note_**: These instructions were tested on Windows 10.

 ## Class Diagram - Dashboard